ingadhoc/stock/stock_ux/README.rst

 #.
 Remove the technical features group in the "Forecasted" button from the product template view, to see the breakdown of incoming and outgoing stock.
 #.
 Remove the group Tecnical Features to the seccion "Locations" in "stock move" form view from the picking view.
 #.
 Fix in the calculation cost of the merchandise sold when the currency of the product is different from the currency of the company.
+#.
+Add optional constraints configurable by Picking Type:

+* Block Picking Edit: Restrict add lines, change parters and other fields edition on pickings of this type.
+This will only apply to users with group Restrict Edit Blocked Pickings.
+It also block pickings duplicate.
+* Block additional quantiy: Block in pack operation line to send more quantity for products than has in the sale order.
+* Block picking deletion: Do not allow to remove pickings.

 Installation
 ============